hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/cdktf-json.md

 ### Building Providers in Custom Directory

-This will generate the `aws` provider bindings in the folder `./imports`.
-This is used in the Python template, to make it easier to reference the generated classes.
+This generates the `aws` provider bindings in the folder `./imports`.
+This is used in the Python template to make it easier to reference the generated classes.

 ```json
 {